-Have you heard of the movie Magic Mike?
-A ton of readers have been emailing me and writing on my Facebook Page asking my opinion.
-So I thought I had better chime in!
+And to do that, I’d like to talk about the movie Magic Mike.
+A ton of readers have been emailing me and writing on my Facebook Page asking my opinion on watching it, so I thought I had better chime in!

 Magic Mike is about a bunch of male strippers who are being trained to give women exactly what they want.
 It’s based roughly on Channing Tatum’s real life, I guess, and it’s just a raunchy “fun” movie (that’s how it’s being described).
 Women apparently are all ready to flock to see it.